 The National Park Service recommended that you get you tickets ahead of time.
 They can be purchased them online here.

 2. Wander Around Union Station

-in 1894, the largest and the busiest train station in the world opened in St Louis.
-At its busiest, over 100,000 passengers a day passed through Union Station.
-Can you imagine?
-In 1894?
-In fact, just the roofed trainshed alone, covered 42 tracks.
-That’s huge.
+In 1894, the largest and busiest train station in the world opened in downtown St Louis.
+At its peak, over 100,000 passengers a day passed through Union Station.
+It’s hard to imagine that many people way back then.
+Just the train shed built to cover the train cars covered 42 tracks!

 3. Stay at a Unique St Louis Hotel